-This is a classic recipe for skillet mac and cheese.
-No funny ingredients, no flour, no green stuff, and no onions (perfect for kids).
+This is a classic recipe for Skillet Mac and Cheese.
+No funny ingredients, no flour, no green stuff, and no onions.
+It is perfect for kids just like this kids charcuterie board and kids chicken noodle soup.
 This recipe is full of traditional mac and cheese ingredients like Velveeta cheese, elbow macaroni, milk, butter, and salt.
 The bonus is that it is all made in one pan, no draining the pasta and dirtying multiple dishes.

-Make it in the skillet, and serve it from the skillet, or eat it right from the skillet!
+Make it in the skillet, and serve it from the skillet, or eat it right out of the skillet!

 You only need a couple simple ingredients for this one pan mac and cheese recipe: